idvorkin/idvorkin.github.io/_d/prompt.md

 - Is there something that you've dreamed of doing for a long time?
 Why haven’t you done it?
 - What do you value most in a friendship?
 - What, if anything, is too serious to be joked about?

+### Meta & Feelings

+Talk about emotions.
+Label one you’re feeling, or what you sense from other person.
+Boom, instant awkward and great discussion.

+- Any meta-conversation about your conversations.
+- We never talk about Topic A, we just always talk Topic B. Why is that?
+- When I tell you about Topic A, you always react like this, and that’s why I don’t tell you that stuff.
+When I bring up Topic B, how do you feel?
+Why is that?
+- Ask for their fears.
+What are they afraid of (for their career, the project, an upcoming tough meeting)?
+Why?
+Share your own.
+- Trust check.
+How easy is it for both of you to share intimate things with each other?
+Why?
+What would make it easier?
+Discuss.

 ## Coaching Prompts